SEI-R-2-22/u2_lesson_express_middleware/README.md

 The `cors` package enables cross origin resource sharing for our app.
 Feel free to look this up on your own time.

+The `morgan` package logs HTTP requests along with some other information depending upon its configuration and the preset used.

 The `json` method allows us to send json information to our server and the `urlEncoded` method allows us to send encoded forms to our server.